Sound (medical instrument)

 In medicine, a sound (/saʊnd/), also called a sonde (/sɒnd/), is an instrument for probing and dilating passages within the body, the best-known examples of which are urethral sounds and uterine sounds.

 Urethral sounds

-Urethral sounds are designed to be inserted into the male or female urethra, for the purpose of stretching or unblocking a stricture.
+Urethral inserted into the male or female urethra, for the purpose of stretching or unblocking a stricture.
 There are a number of different types of urethral sounds: